Curious about car amplifiers? Do you have a car audio problem to solve or are thinking about upgrading your vehicle’s sound system?

 Amplifiers are normally connected by a fuse directly to the vehicle’s battery for the positive wire.
 The ground (negative) wire is normally connected to a clean metal connection on the body.
 This is because a vehicles original wire usually cannot handle the amount of current an amp demands under heavy use.

 How car amps turn on and off

-In order to avoid having the amplifier stay on when you’re not using it, a “remote on” wire input is used.
+In order to avoid having the amplifier stay on when you’re not using it, a “remote on” wire is used.
 Normally this connects to a dedicated wire on you stereo.
 Alternatively, it can be connected to an ignition wire that turns off when the accessory position of the ignition switch is turned off.

 The remote wire, when at 0V, turns off power to the SMPS chip.
 This causes it to stop running.
 The amp then doesn’t draw any power from your battery.